wp-plugins/wp-ban/readme.txt

 Requires at least: 2.8
 Stable tag: trunk

 Ban users by IP, IP Range, host name, user agent and referer url from visiting your WordPress's blog.
-It will display a custom ban message when the banned IP, IP range, host name, user agent or referer url tries to visit you blog.
-You can also exclude certain IPs from being banned.
-There will be statistics recordered on how many times they attemp to visit your blog.
-It allows wildcard matching too.

 == Description ==